 “Difficulties are just things to overcome, after all”… Ernest Shackleton, British polar explorer

-He has worked extensively in the hills and mountains of Great Britain and has led expeditions to Thailand, Laos, Vietnam, Cambodia and Namibia.
-Chris has also worked with the British school of Paris.
+He has worked extensively in the mountains of Great Britain and has lead expeditions to; Thailand, Laos, Cambodia, Vietnam, Namibia and Nepal.

 He is a qualified Duke of Edinburgh Bronze and Silver Award trainer and assessor and has worked with many Gold award teams helping with their preparation and training.